cloudant-labs/go-cloudant/examples/basic/README.md

-# basic1 - basic example program
+# basic - basic example program

 ### Prequisites:
 * Access to a Cloudant instance.
 This example has a .env file where you can put your Cloudant instance details.